selimanac/defold-astar/README.md

 This is a path finder and A* solver (astar or a-star) native extension for [Defold Engine](https://www.defold.com/) build on [MicroPather](https://github.com/leethomason/MicroPather).

-**Caution**
-This extension is not battle tested yet and you should consider it as alpha release.
-It may contain bugs.
-Currently it supports one map at the same time.
-I have no plans to improve it.
-Feel free to contribute.

 ## Installation